HOW TO USE ADAPTIVE CRUISE CONTROL

 On some models, you can switch between Adaptive Cruise Control and cruise control.
 Here’s how:

-1. Press and hold the CANCEL button.
+1. Press and hold the Cancel button.

 2. After a brief time, the icon in the cluster will switch modes.
 You can then let go of the button.